 The civil aircraft market is characterized by fierce competition between national manufacturers.
 American Boeing and European Airbus have led the civil aviation market in recent decades.
-Other top manufacturers include Swedish Saab AB, Italian-French ATR, Canadian Bombardier, Brazilian Embraer, Iranian HESA, Ukrainian Antonov and Kharkiv Aviation Factory.
+Other top manufacturers include Swedish Saab AB, Italian-French ATR, Canadian Bombardier, Brazilian Embraer, Ukrainian Antonov and Kharkiv Aviation Factory.

 Even in the saturated aircraft manufacturing sector, there was space for a joint project between an industry player and AsstrA.
 The order involved last-mile deliveries from Poland to France for a Chinese state-owned company that manufactures structural parts for civil aircraft.

 “During one year, the AsstrA team implemented 60 truck deliveries from Polish warehouses in Blonie, Pruszkow, and Brwinow to the French city of Albert.
 Depending on each order’s volume, preference was given to groupage or full loads,” says Vladislav Martin, the China Department’s Trade Lane Manager in the EU.

 The AsstrA-Associated Traffic AG team organized customs clearance procedures and prepared transit declarations for the goods all across the European Union.